Buying Versus Renting Home And The Benefits Of Being A Homeowner

-FHA Loans are the most popular loan program in the U.S. HUD 4000.1 FHA Handbook states all the FHA Guidelines in securing a FHA Loan.
+FHA Loans are the most popular loan program in the U.S. HUD 4000.1 FHA Handbook states all the FHA Guidelines in securing an FHA Loan.

 Here are the basic FHA Loan Requirements:

-- Outstanding collections and charge offs do not have to paid off to qualify.
+- Outstanding collections and charge off do not have to pay off to qualify

-- If short on sellers concessions, lender credit by lender can cover closing costs.
+- If short on sellers concessions, lender credit by a lender can cover closing costs

 Top Reasons Why Renters Prefer Buying Versus Renting Home

-- Homeowners do not need permission from landlord to make modifications to their home.
+Homeowners do not need permission from the landlord to make modifications to their homes:

-- Renters need permission to paint a room, change appliances, re-tile floors, adopting pets, remodel kitchen, remodel bathroom, wallpaper rooms, plant vegetable gardens, and adding a room mate.
+- Renters need permission to paint a room, change appliances, re-tile floors, adopting pets, remodel the kitchen, remodel the bathroom, wallpaper rooms, plant vegetable gardens, and adding a roommate

 Concerns With Buying Versus Renting Home